C 474 (Metformin 1000 mg)

 Pill imprint C 474 has been identified as Metformin hydrochloride 1000 mg.

 Metformin is used in the treatment of polycystic ovary syndrome; diabetes, type 2; insulin resistance syndrome; female infertility and belongs to the drug class non-sulfonylureas.
 There is no proven risk in humans during pregnancy.
-Metformin 1000 mg is not subject to the Controlled Substances Act.
+Metformin 1000 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 1000 mg

 - 19.00 mm

 - B - No proven risk in humans